 The second part of our IT management dashboard is divided into four KPIs (key performance indicators).
 First of them is the budget, displaying the total budget that was allocated to the project, the current target value at this stage, and the amount that was used at this date.
 It is important to track this KPI to know if you are able to deliver your project with the resources you have, and within certain limits.
 We can see here that it has already been overrun by 8,1%: it might be interesting to investigate the reasons for such overrun.
 Is it due to bad planning, or wrong estimations?
 Were there a lot of unexpected events that occurred?
 Often enough, budget and time are a trade-off, and in order to hand a project on time, going a little over budget might not be uncommon.
 Likewise, if the budget is calculated really tight, the delivery often can be delayed.

-Finally, the last element on that IT dashboard template is as well related to the previous ones since it displays the deadlines upcoming per employee and relative to a certain task.
+Finally, the last element on this template is as well related to the previous ones since it displays the deadlines upcoming per employee and relative to a certain task.
 That indicator will also help the project manager to have an insight into his team’s workload and ability to meet deadlines.

 The first part of our CTO dashboard example delivers data on tracking and managing IT expenses.
 The financial part is critical as in any project and here we see the financial part consolidated with customers in order to gain a bigger picture.
 The data is compared to last month and we can see the main expenses (per employee, per user, and the overall percentage of total expenses) are followed by more customer-centric metrics such as net promoter score and the number of users.
 It’s useful to track this data with a modern CTO dashboard tool in order to identify if IT systems and employees deliver their best performance and customers are satisfied with the end result.
 The point is to keep your expenses as low as possible while the net promoter score (NPS) and the number of users higher.
 If there is continuity in expenses increment you might want to start asking questions and identifying bottlenecks such as the choice of the tools the team is working with, if it’s necessary to use cutting-edge technologies if they’re not regularly accessed, or if employees don’t have enough manuals so they simply contact the IT department too often.